gogovan/flutter-label-printer/README.md

 ### Printer Hints

 Some printers does not support all features available in the commands. flutter_label_printer provides a workaround method to support these features.

 #### text_align

 `text_align` allows text to be aligned according to the `style.align` parameter of the `text` command, even if the printer does not support it.
-Currently only support a single-line text with a monospaced font.
-Use outside of these constraints is not supported and will not result in desired behavior.
+Only Hanin TSPL is supported.
+Only support a single-line text with a monospaced font.

 ```yaml
 printer_hints: